 A: Yes, your medical insurance includes vision coverage.
-Visit MyCigna to view plan details and a list of in-network providers.
-If you also purchased dental insurance, there is an additional vision benefit that offers discounts but cannot be used at the same time as your Cigna benefit.
-This program is referred to as EyeMED.
+Visit the vision section of our benefits website to view plan details and a list of in-network providers.
+If you also purchased dental insurance, there is an additional vision benefit that offers discounts but cannot be used at the same time as your vision benefits provided by your health coverage.

 Q: How do I know if my provider is in the network or stops participating in the network?

-A: You can go to my.cigna.com to view a list of providers participating in Cigna’s network.
+A: You can go to the Harvard Pilgrim provider search link to view a list of in-network participating providers.
+Select "Standard Plans" and then "PPO" then search by your needs.
 If your health care provider has been participating in the plan but decides to leave the network, your provider’s office will notify you of the change.
-However, when you see your provider—especially if you see your provider infrequently—it is important to confirm that they are still participating in your plan network.
+However, when you see your provider — especially if you see your provider infrequently — it is important to confirm that they are still participating in your plan network.

 Q: I need to see a medical provider who is out of network.
 What are my financial responsibilities?

-A: Except for emergency care at an emergency room, if you have an in-network plan (Basic or Enhanced), you will be responsible for 100% of the medical charges incurred outside the Cigna network.
-If you have the Plus plan, you have coverage on certain out-of-network procedures.
-Out-of-network coverage is generally 70%, but you should review the Summary of Benefits or the Summary Plan Description (SPD) for more details.
+A: Except for emergency care at an emergency room, if you have an in-network plan (Basic or Enhanced), you will be responsible for 100% of the medical charges incurred outside the Harvard Pilgrim network.
+If you have the HSA plan, you have coverage on certain out-of-network procedures.
+Out-of-network coverage in the HDHP/HSA plan is generally 70%, but you should review the Summary of Benefits for more details.